 - Applicants may not identify themselves or provide crediting information in their work samples, in the work sample file names, or in the information provided about the work samples in the online application.
 Including information such as, but not limited to, the artist’s name or signature, identifying initials or symbols, professional affiliations, and biographical information, may render the application ineligible.
-Please see page 6 of the guidelines for more details.

-MSAC and MAAF will offer webinars to guide IAA applicants through the application process and answer questions about the program and application.
+MSAC and MAAF will offer two webinars to guide IAA applicants through the application process and answer questions about the program and application.
+Both webinars cover the same information.
 Advance registration is required.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Steven Skerritt-Davis, Program Director

 Kimberly Steinle-Super, Program Officer, Fellowships & Visual Arts Mid Atlantic Arts Foundation

 For individuals who are deaf or hard-of-hearing, call Maryland Relay at 1-800-735-2258 or dial 711.